ropensci-review-tools/ropensci-review-tools/docs/roreviewapi/functions/pkgrep_install_deps.md

 Argument      |Description
 ------------- |----------------
-`path`     |     Path to local package
+`path`     |     Path to local file or directory `repo`     |     The 'context.repo' parameter defining the repository from which the command was invoked, passed in 'org/repo' format.
-`os`     |     Name of operating system, passed to remotes package to install system dependencies.
-`os_release`     |     Name of operating system release, passed to remotes  package to install system dependencies.
+`issue_id`     |     The id (number) of the issue from which the command was invoked.

 ## Value

-Hopefully a character vector of length zero, otherwise a list of any R packages unable to be installed.
+Hopefully a character vector of length zero, otherwise a message detailing any R packages unable to be installed.

 ## Seealso